ibm-cloud-architecture/tabular-terraform/README.md

 4. Rerun after changing data and rely on Terraform to handle changes.
 5. Sheet names can be either basename (e.g. instances) or basename-groupname (e.g. instances-group1) to organize data of same type into separate sheets.
 6. The variables-system sheet is provided for reference or direct usage but is subject to change.
-7. Existing output directories are backed up to output.backupNNN.
+7. Existing output directories are backed up to directory.backupNNN.

 ## Prerequisites